 Size: 143 acres

 Threats: Invasive plant species such as tree-of heaven, princess tree and Japanese stilt grass.
-Other threats include Hemlock Wooly Adelgid, removal of Kentucky Lady-slipper and occasional use of all-terrain vehicles.
+Pests such as the Hemlock Wooly Adelgid.
+Removal of Kentucky Lady-slipper.
+Occasional use of all-terrain vehicles.

 Milestones: Purchased the 1,126-acre property from a private individual in 1988.
 Sold 983 acres to the U.S. Forest Service in 1990, retaining ownership and management responsibilities on the remainder.
 Established the 143-acre Mrs. Baylor O. Hickman Memorial Preserve in 1992.

-Action: Protect the rare species, forested habitat and riparian area of the Rockcastle River.
-Work to eliminate and control the spread of invasive species.
+Action: Protect rare species and forest habitat that benefits waters flowing into the Rockcastle River.
+Eliminate and control the spread of invasive species.

 Partners: United States Forest Service